capsic/confman/README.md

 Simple configuration manager implemented as REST-ful microservice.

-Useful if you have a project that consists of multiple applications/modules. `confman` provides a secure and easy to maintain centralized configuration file that can be conveniently shared and accessed by your applications/modules across the whole project.
+Useful if you have a project that consists of multiple applications/modules. `confman` provides a secure and easy way to maintain centralized configuration file that can be conveniently shared and accessed by your applications/modules across the whole project.

 ## Installation